UK Economy: Productivity vs Growth

 concept because it defines how competitive we are likely to be as a nation.
 In

-times such as these, where there is an acute shortage of available skilled labour, higher productivity will also ensure we have sufficient workers to do the work needed
+times such as these, there is still an acute shortage of available skilled labour of the appropriate kind despite increasing unemployment.
+Higher productivity should ensure we have sufficient workers of the right kind to do the work needed

 to ‘earn our living’ as a country on the world economic stage, and provide support for